DanielMehlber/hive-core/subsystems/services/docs/services.md

 * **Asynchronous Services** are services that are executed in the background and do not block the job execution cycle of the [JobManager](\ref hive::jobsystem::JobManager).
 They are used for long-running services that require a lot of resources and time to complete.

+## Retry Policies

+When a service request fails, the service infrastructure can retry the request using a retry policy.
+This can happen in the following cases:

+* The service executor is not available (e.g. the node has gone offline).
+* The service executor is busy and cannot handle the request at the moment.
+* The service request failed due to an internal error.

+When calling a service, a [CallRetryPolicy](\ref hive::services::CallRetryPolicy) object can be passed to the service caller.
+This object defines how often and how long the service caller should retry the request and if it should use another node.

 ## Components